frangio68/Min-Cost-Flow-Class/pyMCFSimplex-0.9/README.txt

 3. Who?
 -------
-The authors of MCFSimplex are Alessandro Bertolini and Antonio Frangioni from the Operations Research Group at the Dipartimento di Informatica of the University of Pisa. http://www.di.unipi.it/optimize/Software/MCF.html#MCFSimplex
+The authors of MCFSimplex are Alessandro Bertolini and Antonio Frangioni from the Dipartimento di Informatica of the University of Pisa. http://www.di.unipi.it/optimize/Software/MCF.html#MCFSimplex

 pyMCFSimplex is brought to you by Johannes from the G#.Blog